-The school will only engage with staff and agencies required to support the victim and/or be involved in any investigation.
-If a victim asks the school not to tell anyone about the disclosure, the school will not make this promise.
+The School will only engage with staff and agencies required to support the victim, perpetrator and / or other students involved.
+If a victim, perpetrator, bystander or witness asks the School not to tell anyone about the disclosure, the School will not make this promise.
 Even without the victim's consent, the information may still be lawfully shared if it is in the public interest and protects children from harm.